ykatola/lpi_dst_2019/README.md

 5. TCP Client.
 6. Exit

+* Then you should be able to choose port and ip address of server to connect to
+1. In port section use only numbers to select port.
+2. In ip section enter ip address in form like - 0.0.0.127 or type 'd' to use default - 'localhost'
+3. Then, after successful connection you will be able to execute commands.

 * Every client has implemented functions you can run by entering one of the following command:
 1. ping
 2. echo {arg}